 Einar Jonsson has just completed a Masters in Mechanical Engineering at UCL in the UK.
-He completed a two month internship as a Machine Learning Engineer for a Asia-based aggregator service for the entertainment industry.
+He completed a two month internship as a Machine Learning Engineer for a Asia-based aggregator service for the entertainment industry as part of Start Me Up’s Startup Internship Program.

 On my first day, I arrived my first day in Dojo, the beachside co-working space where I’d be based for two months, to familiarize myself with my project.